blockbridge/blockbridge-kb/guide/vmware/index.md

 alt="Blockbridge screenshot showing storage service provisioning modal" %}

 Reserve enough size to hold the contents of the VMware datastores you intend to create.
-If you created the VSS on a different account (as we did with the "vmw" account here), log out, and log back in as that account.
+If you created the VSS in a different account (as we did with the "vmw" account here), log out, and log back in as that account.

 The easiest way of managing authentication for your VMware deployment is to use